meeke198/W10_CatAcademy_JS_Project/README.md

 # Background

 It is a cat version of Typer Shark Delux.
-Players will help the ninjacat learn English by typing out the words appear on the whiteboard.
-Time set will be 30s each round.
-There is a scoreboard to update how many words players teache the cat.
-Cat gets excited when players type proper words.
-If players cant teach her all the words on whiteboard in 30s, she gets bored and falls asleep.
+Players will help the cats learn English by typing out all words appear on the board.
+Time set will be 5s each time words are rendered.
+The game will get harder by render more words on the board.
+There is a scoreboard to update how many words players taught the cats.
+Cats gets excited when players type proper words.
+If players cant teach them all the words randomed on board in 5s, she gets bored and falls asleep.
 Game is over.

 # Functionality & MVPs

 **With this NinjaCat's Game, users will be able to:**

-* Start, pause, and reset the game board.
+* Start, and restart the game board.
 * Type in the words to get the score.
-* An About modal describing the background and rules of the game
+* An startGame modal describing the background and rules of the game.
-* A production README Wireframes Homepage Nav links include links to this project's Github repo, my LinkedIn and AngelList, and the About modal.
-Game controls will include Start, Pause buttons.
+* A production README Wireframes Homepage Nav links include links to this project's Github repo, my LinkedIn and AngelList, and the endGame modal.
+Game controls will include Start, Restart buttons.
-* On the bottom right, there will be buttons used to choose game level.
-On the left, there will be a 30s timer (Bonus) On the bottom left, there is a as button for music/playsound
+* On the top left, there will be a 5s timer (Bonus) On the bottom right, there is a score recording.

 # Technologies, Libraries, APIs